Act concerning authority to award certain qualifications (1993:792)

 Authority to award a qualification may be combined with conditions on the entitlement of individuals to access to documents kept by the independent education provider.

 An independent education provider that has been authorised to award qualifications is obliged to take part in the monitoring and evaluation of courses and programmes.
-The education provider is required to submit an annual report on quality.
+The education provider is also required to produce an annual report on quality.
 The government may issue further regulations about such quality reports.
-Enacted (2000:1371).
+Enacted (2018:1351).

 If an independent education provider without authorisation awards qualifications to which this act applies, the government may enjoin the education provider to desist from doing so.
 An injunction of this kind may be combined with a financial penalty.